-- To reduce fog build up on the windshield during humid weather, place the air flow selector in the $\stackrel{\longleftarrow}{\longleftarrow}$ position. - To reduce humidity build up inside the vehicle, do not drive with the air flow selector in the OFF or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the rear seats. - Remove any snow, ice or leaves from the air intake area at the base of the windshield.
+- To reduce fog build up on the windshield during humid weather, place the air flow selector in the Approximation. - To reduce humidity build up inside the vehicle, do not drive with the air flow selector in the OFF or with recirculated air engaged. - Do not put objects under the front seats that will interfere with the airflow to the rear seats.